realworldocaml/book/en/records.md

 Here, we wrote a small function `(fun x -> x.Logon.user)` to access the `user` field.
-This kind of accessor function is a common enough pattern that that it would be convenient to generate them automatically.
+This kind of accessor function is a common enough pattern that it would be convenient to generate them automatically.
 The `fieldslib` syntax extension that ships with `Core` does just that.

 You can enable the syntax extension by typing `#require "fieldslib.syntax"` into the top-level, at which point the `with